 - Cr Accrued income (getting rid of our ‘uninvoiced receivable’ now that it has been invoiced)

 Deferred income is the exact opposite to accrued income.
 This is when we receive payment by a customer for something, but haven’t actually earned the income (so we haven’t delivered the goods yet).
 It would occur in a situation where a customer is paying in advance for goods that we are going to deliver in the future.

 If we haven’t delivered the goods yet then we haven’t ‘earned’ the income so we cannot recognise anything in the sales account yet.
 Instead we recognise a liability called deferred income.
 It may seem strange that we are recognising a liability when we are dealing with a customer but if they pay in advance for goods then we owe them that money until we deliver the goods.
 If we fail to do so we will have to repay them the amount that they have paid.

-Note that we don’t recognise anything in the sales account as although we have had some cash from the customer we haven’t done the work that ‘earns’ this income.
+Note: We don’t recognise anything in the sales account as though we have had some cash from the customer.
+The reason for this is that we haven’t yet done the work that ‘earns’ this income.

 Deferred income is a current liability and would sit on the balance sheet under trade payables.

 How do you eliminate deferred income?